valueflows/valueflows/docs/introduction/resources.md

 We are defining two current quantities on the economic resource for these two concepts, accounting quantity for the first and onhand quantity for the second.

+For example, in vendor-managed inventory, the vendor owns the inventory (they see if in their accounting) but the store sees it in their onhand quantities.
+Or for inventory being shipped FOB source, the intended receiver owns the inventory and sees it in their accounting, but the goods are actually onhand in a truck.

 #### How resources related to each other: contained resources

 If one resource contains other resources, the contained resources are part of, or make up the larger resource.

 For example, a bank account might contain a number of "virtual accounts" that a group manages itself, outside the bank's knowledge.
+Or, a makerspace network shared packages of resources for projects, where the package moved as a whole, but the resources inside were what the project used.
 Or, a bike shed resource might contain 10 bikes, which are identified and tracked by their serial numbers as individual resources.